CPAP vs. BiPAP Machines: Which One is Right for You?

 Most of the symptoms are related to overall inefficiency in breathing.

-COPD does not have a proper cure, but the overall effect can be reduced through the following steps:
+COPD does not have an identified cure, but you may reduce the effects through the following measures:

 - Anti-inflammatory drugs